Meditation for Empaths

 You don’t have to start immediately meditating for an hour.
 It does not take a specific amount of time to get benefits from meditating.

 This is especially true with empaths.
-If you need a mid-day re-balancing, you may be able to get the benefits in five minutes.
-But after an intense encounter with an energy vampire, you may need that full hour.
+If you need a midday rebalancing, you may be able to get the benefits in five minutes.
+But after an intense encounter with an energy vampire, you may need a full hour.

 How to Get Started Meditating